Skip to content

 E-mail address (e.g. datenschutz@wirdesign.de)

-8. to what extent is there automated decision-making in individual cases?
+8. To what extent is there automated decision-making in individual cases?

 As a matter of principle, we do not use fully automated decision-making pursuant to Article 22 DSGVO for the establishment and implementation of the business relationship.
 Should we use these procedures in individual cases, we will inform you of this separately if this is required by law.